ganeti/ganeti/man/gnt-cluster.rst

 Searches the tags on all objects in the cluster (the cluster itself, the nodes and the instances) for a given pattern.
-The pattern is interpreted as a regular expression and a search will be done on it (i.e. the given pattern is not anchored to the beggining of the string; if you want that, prefix the pattern with ^).
+The pattern is interpreted as a regular expression and a search will be done on it (i.e. the given pattern is not anchored to the beginning of the string; if you want that, prefix the pattern with ^).

 If no tags are matching the pattern, the exit code of the command